doctorfree/MusicPlayerPlus/markdown/asciiplasma.1.md

 date: March 27, 2022
 ---
 # NAME
-asciiplasma - Display an Asciimatics animation featuring the Plasma effect
+asciiplasma - Display an ASCIImatics animation featuring the Plasma effect

 # SYNOPSIS
 **asciiplasma** [-h] [-a AUDIO] [-c CYCLE] [-f FONT] [-t]

 # DESCRIPTION
-The *asciiplasma* command plays one of the Asciimatics animations included in MusicPlayerPlus.
+The *asciiplasma* command plays one of the ASCIImatics animations included in MusicPlayerPlus.
 Command line options can be used to tell *asciiplasma* to play animations for a specified number of cycles, which FigletText font to use, which audio file to use as accompaniment, and which comments to use.